devleaks/TouchPortal-X-Plane-UDP/README.md

 will reflect the value of the `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` multiplied by 33.6839 and rounded.

-If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received before it is substitued in the formula.
+If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received from X-Plane before it is substitued in the formula.

 It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value change.